 Alternatives to Foreclosure

-Home ownership is a source of pride for many Americans.
+Homeownership is a source of pride for many Americans.
 Changes in the real estate market and mortgage financing have made buying a home easier.
 In many ways the process of buying a home has gotten simpler, but it's not necessarily the case that the process has become easier to pay for.
-Home loans are secured by the property itself, meaning that if you fail to repay the borrowed money per the terms of the agreement your lender can step in and take your house.
+Home loans are secured by the property itself.
+This means that if you fail to repay the borrowed money, your lender can take your house.

 Below are a few alternatives to foreclosure.
-You'll need to talk to your lender to see if you qualify for any of these plans for avoiding foreclosure.
+You'll need to talk to your lender to see if you qualify for any of these plans to avoid foreclosure.
+As a borrower, you don't want a foreclosure on your record.
+It can make borrowing impossible in the future.

-Special Forbearance.
-Your lender may be able to arrange a repayment plan based on your financial situation and may even provide for a temporary reduction or suspension of your payments.
 You may qualify for this if you have recently experienced a reduction in your income.
-You might also qualify for this if you experienced an increase in living expenses.
-You must furnish information to your lender to show that you would be able to meet the requirements of the new payment plan.
+You might also qualify for this if you experienced an increase in your living expenses.
+You must furnish information to your lender to demonstrate that you can meet the requirements of the new payment plan.

-Mortgage Modification.
 You may be able to refinance the debt.
 You might also even be able to extend the term of your mortgage loan.
-This may help you catch up by reducing the monthly payments to a more affordable level.
+This may help you catch up by reducing the monthly payments to an amount you can afford.
 You may qualify if you have recovered from a financial problem, while at the same time being able to afford the new payment amount in light of your improved financial circumstances.

 How Do I Know if I Qualify for These Alternatives?

 Your lender will determine if you qualify for any of the alternatives to foreclosure.
-A housing counseling agency can also help you determine which, if any, of these options may meet your needs and also assist you in interacting with your lender.
+A housing counseling agency can also help you determine which, if any, of these options may meet your needs.
+They can also assist you in interacting with your lender.

 Still Need Help?

-If you can't make your mortgage payments and are afraid your home may end up in foreclosure it may be helpful to speak with a lawyer about your rights and options.
-They can inform you of your jurisdiction's protections for homeowners, discuss the merits of your options, assist in negotiations with the lender, and generally help clarify your rights and obligations.
-Contact a local real estate attorney to learn more about how they can help with loss mitigation and protection.
+If you can't make your mortgage payments and are afraid your home may end up in foreclosure, it may be helpful to speak with a foreclosure attorney about your rights and options.
+They can inform you of your jurisdiction's protections for homeowners.
+They can also discuss the merits of your options and assist in negotiations with the lender.
+Contact a local real estate attorney or realtor to learn more about how they can help with loss mitigation and protection.